PythonUser-ux/Timer/README.md

 - Input -2 and then a positive number n if you want to start a sequence of n identical timers.

-- Wait until your timers go off.
+- Wait until all your timers go off.